This position will be based on our campus in Cambridge, MA. However, due to the COVID-19 pandemic this position will be remote until further notice.

 Accommodations: Harvard University welcomes individuals with disabilities to apply for positions and participate in its programs and activities.
 If you would like to request accommodations or have questions about the physical access provided, please let your recruiter know.

 Union: 00 - Non Union, Exempt or Temporary

-Must have definite abilities to evaluate problems accurately and display good, sound and confidential judgment.
+Demonstrated capability to evaluate problems accurately, make decisions independently, and display good, sound, and confidential judgment.

 EQUAL OPPORTUNITY EMPLOYER: We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, or any other characteristic protected by law.